-A Heart For Africa
+A Heart For Africa•

-If I could sell millions of dollars in activations, sell millions of albums and sell millions of tickets to shows, could I save millions of lives.
+If I could sell millions of dollars in activations, sell millions of albums and sell millions of tickets to shows, could I save millions of lives?

-Throughout my entire career I have always put heart into everything that I do.
+Throughout my entire career, I have always put heart into everything that I do.
 So I felt like this was the most logical thing I have ever done- dive right into helping those with the greatest need.
 I didn’t realize how this one initiative would change my entire life.

 The fundraiser itself was based around the idea that everyone was connected to a mother.
 And if we cared about mothers then we could find strength in mothers because they live for their kids.
 So I recruited 4 women to share their stories.
-Some were mothers going through hardship and some were friends of mothers and one was a soon to be mom (we didn’t know she was pregnant at the time).
+Some were mothers going through hardship and some were friends of mothers and one was a soon to be a mom (we didn’t know she was pregnant at the time).

 These stories were heart-wrenching and beautiful.
 They helped people understand that all mothers are alike, they live for their kids.
 And mothers in sub-Saharan Africa have a tough battle to fight.
 You see- their children are born with HIV/AIDS.
 Children are born fighting the toughest disease out there.

 Because of this fundraiser children are born free of HIV/AIDS.
-They are born free of the worst disease- meaning they are cured from the impossible.
+They are born free of the worst disease- meaning they are cured of the impossible.
 I can’t tell you how insane it is to be a part of this.
 When I left Kitgum, Uganda- Dr. Dennis told me that many babies would be born named Diana.
 This is something that I cannot get over and there is no greater honor.